 Harissa, a favorite condiment in North African cuisine, gives my simple Roasted Harissa Chicken Thighs a fiery and flavorful kick!
 Topped with fresh mint and yogurt, it’s low carb, gluten free, and delicious!

-What’s that red stuff? – Harissa.
+What’s that red stuff?
+Hariss.

-It’s hot. – Don’t take too much of it.
+It’s hot. – Don’t take too much of it.~~ Brussels by Night (1983)